 It’s been a few weeks since we returned from our first trip to the island nation of Aruba.
 Now that we’ve had time to reflect, we’d like to share a few things we learned from this family trip to the Caribbean.

 Traveling south in the winter has become somewhat of an annual tradition for us, for a few reasons.
 First, and most obvious, Vancouver winters are cold and rainy and we crave a little sunshine come February.
 Second, we like to celebrate our wedding anniversary in the same climate where we were married (we married in Mexico’s Riviera Maya in February 2008).

-We decided to visit Aruba this year because we found a great deal on flights by redeeming our Aeroplan Miles.
-We shared how we found these flights in a previous blog post.
-We were able to get 4 round trip flights from Vancouver to Aruba for less than $700 (total).
+We decided to visit Aruba because we found a great deal on flights by redeeming our Aeroplan Miles.
+We shared how we found these flights in this blog post.
+We found 4 round trip flights from Vancouver to Aruba for less than $700 (total).

-Today, we’d like to share a our first impressions and observations from our trip to Aruba.
+Today, we’d like to share a few of our first impressions and observations from our trip to Aruba.